We’re sorry, something doesn't seem to be working properly.

 After this shift to data collection in Quarter III, the project will move to a quarterly reporting phase which included validation of the quality of the data collected and follow up procedures of the sentinel sites based on reported data.
 These activities will take place quarterly and include quarterly status reports, reporting teleconferences, and feedback regarding implementation and any associated issues.
 These activities will be carried out by WHO, sentinel site focal persons, and the Ministry of Health.
 Additionally, there will be monthly analysis and report writing, and will include monthly reports on data collection, and quarterly report analysis at the Ministry of Health.

 The dissemination process will occur at the end of the Quarter III and throughout Quarter IV.
 The aim of this dissemination is to assess the project on the ground, and adjust the reporting mechanism based on continuing lessons learned.
 This will be performed by the WHO regional offices and the Ministry of Health.

-Finally, in the second year, identification and implementation of the sentinel sites will begin in El Salvador and Columbia, with a similar pattern of activities.
+Finally, in the second year, identification and implementation of the sentinel sites will begin in Honduras and Panama, with a similar pattern of activities.

 This paper describes the project proposal to create a network of sentinel sites to aid in the capacity building of affected areas to meet family planning and safe abortion needs in the context of the Zika virus outbreak.
 Our objective is to firstly anticipate the potential shift and increase in demand for family planning/contraception needs and safe abortion, and then to establish an integrated and functional network of sentinel sites in the affected areas for obtaining real time information from the field.